 Families may expect informal communication during the arrival and farewell processes.
-Documentation of learning will be communicated through weekly updates in Storypark.
-Formal communication and concerns may be shared through email, phone call, scheduling a meeting, or during your child's milestone meetings for the academic classes and enrichments.
+Spontaneous communication (i.e., daily, or weekly) will occur through stories on Storypark.
+Consistent communication can be expected every three months from AFS's seasonal newsletters.
+Formal communication and concerns may be shared through email, phone call, scheduling a meeting, or during your child's milestone meetings.